keylogme/keylogme-zero/README.md

        ```
     </details>

-3. After some keypresses and 10 seconds, check the stats in `/output_keylogme_zero.json`
+3. After some keypresses and 20 seconds, check the stats (output file) in `/output_keylogme_zero.json`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>